alosaur/alosaur/README.md

 ## Hooks

-Hooks - middleware for controller or/and actions with sopports DI container.
+Hooks - middleware for area, controller and actions with supports DI container.

-Hook in Alosaur there are three types: onPreAction, onPostAction, onCatchAction.
+Hook in Alosaur there are three types: `onPreAction, onPostAction, onCatchAction`.

 ```typescript
 type PayloadType = string; // can use any type for payload